-- A. documented in writing; - B. reported to the building administration immediately; - C, reported to the parent immediately; and - D. documented in a written report (see Ohio Department of Education's Model Restraint and Seclusion Debriefing Form).
+A. documented in writing;

+- B. reported to the building administration immediately; - C. reported to the parent immediately; and - D. documented in a written report (see Ohio Department of Education's Model Restraint and Seclusion Debriefing Form).

-A copy of the written report shall be issued mode available to the student's parent or guardian within twenty-four (24) hours of the use of restraint or seclusion.
+A copy of the written report shall be issued made available to the student's parent or guardian within twenty-four (24) hours of the use of restraint or seclusion.
 The District shall maintain the written report, including placing a copy of the written report in the student's file.
+A copy of the written report shall also be main the student's file.

-All written documentation of the use of restraint or seclusion are educational records pursuant to the Family Educational Right to Privacy Act (FERPA), and entire personnel are prohibited from releasing any personally identifiable information to anyone other than the parent, in accordance with FERPA's requirements.
+All written documentation of the use of restraint or seclusion are educational records pursuant to the Family Educational Right to Privacy Act (FERPA), and dDistrict personnel are prohibited from releasing any personally identifiable information to anyone other than the parent, in accordance with FERPA's requirements.